databricks/koalas/README.md

 ## License

-The license of the Koala project is Apache 2.0.
+The license of the Koalas project is Apache 2.0.
 See the `LICENSE` file for more details.

 Some files have been adapted from the Dask project, under the terms of the Apache 2.0 license and the Dask license.
 See the file `licenses/LICENSE-dask.txt` for more details.

 ## What is available

-Pandas has a very extensive API and currently Koala only supports a subset of the Pandas API.
+Pandas has a very extensive API and currently Koalas only supports a subset of the Pandas API.
 The authoritative status is this spreadsheet, available as a Google document:

 https://docs.google.com/spreadsheets/d/1GwBvGsqZAFFAD5PPc_lffDEXith353E1Y7UV6ZAAHWA/edit?usp=sharing